weave-lab/weave-chatbot-reference/workshop-201/readme.md

 ```

 - Ollama - Ollama is a tool for running LLMs locally
+- Even if you have Ollama already installed, make sure you install 3.2
     - You can download Ollama from [here](https://ollama.com/download)
     - Copy Ollama.app to the `Applications` folder on MacOS
     - Double click `Ollama.app` to start the Ollama daemon